richardjalba/mern-ecommerce/README.md

 In store.js I create the function shippingAddressFromStorage since this data will need to be stored in the localStorage.

 Then I modify the code in shippingScreen to pull out shipping address data in the local storage to fill in the appropriate fields.

+Now I created CheckoutSteps component for breadcrumbs through the purchase process.
+Which I bring into the shippingScreen and into App.js as a route.

+Next I create and build out the PaymentScreen.
+Where I use paymentMethod for setState.
+In the cartConstants, I put in CART_SAVE_PAYMENT_METHOD.
+Which is brought into cartActions as a function savePaymentMethod; and also saves data to localStorage.